September 19, 2021

 Lectionary Texts

-Psalm 1 says those who contemplate and follow God’s ways are like trees growing near water, bearing fruit and never failing.
+Psalm 1 — Those who follow God’s ways are like trees growing near water, bearing fruit and never failing.

-James 3.13-4.3, 7-8a contrasts selfish desire with “gentleness born of wisdom,” which comes from God.
-It is the conflicting desires within us that cause the conflicts between us.
+James 3.13-4.3, 7-8a — Contrasting selfish desire with “gentleness born of wisdom.”
+Conflicting desires within us cause the conflicts between us.

 Call to Worship